jidongxiao/CSCI1200-DataStructures/lectures/13_operators/README.md

-# Announcements

-# Lecture 14 --- Operators & Friends
+# Lecture 13 --- Operators & Friends

 - Operators as non-member functions, as member functions, and as friend functions.

-## 14.1 Complex Numbers — A Brief Review
+## 13.1 Complex Numbers — A Brief Review

 - Complex numbers take the form z = a + bi, where i = &radic;−1 and a and b are real. a is called the real part, b is called the imaginary part.
 - If w = c + di, then